 - FRIRIM = First-year revenue impact of the program per unit of energy, demand, or per customer. - ARIRIM = Stream of cumulative annual revenue impacts of the program per unit of energy, demand, or per customer.
 (Note: The terms in the ARI formula are not discounted; thus they are the nominal cumulative revenue impacts.
 Discounted cumulative revenue impacts may be calculated and submitted if they are indicated as such.
-Note also that the sum of the discounted stream of cumulative revenue impacts does not equal the LRI RIM') - NPVRIM = Net present value levels - BCRRIM = Benefit-cost ratio for rate levels

-BRIM = Benefits to rate levels or customer bills CRIM = Costs to rate levels or customer bills Е Discounted stream of system energy sales (kWh or therms) or demand sales (kW) or first-year customers.
-(See Appendix D for a description of the derivation and use of this term in the LRIRIM test.) derivation and use of this term in the EXIMITER.)
+Note also that the sum of the discounted stream of cumulative revenue impacts does not equal the LRI RIM') - NPVRIM = Net present value levels - BCRRIM = Benefit-cost ratio for rate levels - BRIM = Benefits to rate levels or customer bills - CRIM = Costs to rate levels or customer bills - E = Discounted stream of system energy sales (kWh or therms) or demand sales (kW) or first-year customers.
+(See Appendix D for a description of the derivation and use of this term in the LRIRIM test.)